ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: Guiding Future Spectroscopic Efforts with Simulations

 The results are presented in the left panel of Figure~\ref{fig:conf_frac}.
 As expected, agreement with the true matter distribution improves with increasing values of $f_{\rm spec}$.
 Both the mock LAE and random galaxy samples trace the large-scale structure similarly, as indicated by their closely matching $D_{\rm TV}$ values.
 Our findings suggest that even at a relatively low spectroscopic fraction of 20\%, the probabilistic reconstruction significantly outperforms the distribution derived from spectroscopic redshifts alone.
 Figure~\ref{fig:conf_frac} further shows that the $D_{TV}$ value for the probabilistic reconstruction is surprisingly similar for all values of $f_{\rm spec}$, reducing by $\lesssim 25\%$ on increasing $f_{\rm spec}$ from 0.2 to 1.
 As $f_{\rm spec}$ approaches unity, the $D_{\rm TV}$ values for the two methods converge, which is expected since fewer galaxies require probabilistic redshift assignments.
 Ultimately, the accuracy achievable by the reconstruction is constrained by the surface density of the ODIN survey; increasing the number of galaxy tracers will improve the recovery of the LSS (see below).

 In the right panel of Figure~\ref{fig:conf_frac}, we investigate the extent to which increasing the source density—by observing to greater depth—can improve the reconstruction accuracy.
 We repeat the same procedure as before, but increase the number of galaxies assigned as photometric LAEs by up to an order of magnitude relative to the observed value.
 For simplicity, we assume $f_{\rm spec}=1.0$, i.e., all photometric LAEs receive spectroscopic confirmation.
-The resulting $D_{\rm TV}$ value initially decreases sharply but asymptotes to a minimum value, approximately fit by a function, $D_{\rm TV} = (\Sigma_{\rm LAE}/0.0115)^{-0.674}~+~0.103$ where $\Sigma_{\rm LAE}$ is the LAE surface density in units of arcmin$^{-2}$.
-The fact that $D_{\rm TV}$ does not decrease monotonically toward zero with increasing source density, and instead asymptotes to $D_{\rm TV,min}$, reflects the intrinsic limitation that galaxies are biased tracers of the underlying matter distribution and will not perfectly trace the LSS \citep[e.g.,][]{Im2024}.
+The resulting $D_{\rm TV}$ value initially decreases sharply but asymptotes to a minimum value, $D_{\rm TV, min}$, approximately fit by a function, $D_{\rm TV} = (\Sigma_{\rm LAE}/0.0115)^{-0.674}~+~0.103$ where $\Sigma_{\rm LAE}$ is the LAE surface density in units of arcmin$^{-2}$. {Reducing the voxel size of the 3D reconstruction has a negligible impact on the value of $D_{\rm TV, min}$, while reducing the standard deviation of the Gaussian smoothing kernel results in a higher value of $D_{\rm TV,min}$.
+This suggests that the asymptotic behavior of $D_{\rm TV}$ does not arise from the limited resolution of the 3D reconstruction but is rather an intrinsic constraint of galaxy-based surveys, likely reflecting the fact that galaxies are biased tracers of the underlying matter distribution and will not perfectly trace the LSS \citep[e.g.,][]{Im2024}.}

 Based on these findings, we conclude that the depth of the ODIN survey is well optimized for tracing the LSS, achieving $\Sigma_{\rm LAE}\sim 0.1~{\rm arcmin}^{-2}$.
 Doubling the source density of ODIN, which would require an increase in the $N501$ depth of $\sim$0.4 mags \citep[based on the luminosity function of][]{Gronwall2007}, would improve the $D_{\rm TV}$ value only by $\lesssim$ 10\%.